gustycooper/gustycooper.github.io/mydoc/mydoc_4_control_flow.md

 permalink: /mydoc_4_control_flow/
 ---

-## Control Flow
+## Control Flow and the Wirth Pattern

 We are solving problems in the form of programs.
-The Wirth pattern (defined earlier) defines a prgram to be algorithms and data structures.
+The Wirth pattern from [Primitive Types](/gustycooper.github.io/mydoc_1_primitive_types) defines a prgram to be algorithms and data structures.

 <div class="alert alert-danger" role="alert"><i class="fa fa-delicious fa-lg"></i>
 <b>